chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_11-4_verbs.rst

 ..
-The contents of this file are included in multiple topics.
+The contents of this file may be included in multiple topics (using the includes directive).
 ..
-This file describes a command or a sub-command for Knife.
-..
-This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.
+The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

 |knife| includes a set of subcommands that are built around common verbs: ``create``, ``delete``, ``download``, ``list``, ``show``, and ``upload``.
 These subcommands allow |knife| to issue commands that interact with any object stored in the |chef repo| or stored on the |chef server|.
 Some important principles behind this group of subcommands includes: